Your 20’s are an important age.

 8) Nobody wants you to succeed (at least outside of their expectations for you).

 Your family and friends care about you, they want you to succeed… but on their terms, not yours.
 You see, in reality, NO ONE BELIEVES IN YOU.
 Not for any other reason that they fear your ambition.
 Fear that you may grow broke and damage yourself and your future.
-That you may be unable to live a happy and fulfilling life, or worse…you may be victorious.
+That you may be unable to live a happy and fulfilling life, or worse…you may actually pull it off

 Allowing you to live a life that shines a spotlight on the timid way they have chosen to live their life.
-Upsetting the dynamic of the relationship they have with you as you excel in physical and financial fitness and they are stuck at average.
+Upsetting the dynamic of the relationship that they have become accustomed to.

 9) Lift weights, run, eat right while you’re young.